-Jail records are the forms and documentation that are filled out and filed pertaining to an inmate in the Missouri prison system.
-Starting with the RAP sheet and every event that occurs afterward, the Missouri Department of Corrections documents every action they take with a new prisoner.
+Missouri Jail inmate search records are the forms and documentation that are filled out and filed pertaining to an inmate in the state prison system.
+Starting with the RAP sheet and every event that occurs afterward, the state Department of Corrections documents every action they take with a new prisoner.
 When someone is moved from jail to prison or receives visitors, it is noted in the file.
-Everything else that happens during their entire stay is also updated in their jail record.
+Everything else that happens during their entire stay is also updated in Missouri inmate search record.
 Jail records are kept up daily.

-Missouri’s Department of Corrections website has an excellent offender search tool where you can find someone incarcerated in the state.
+The state’s Department of Corrections website has an excellent offender search tool where you can find someone incarcerated in the state.
 You can enter either their DOC number or their first and last names.
 You will see a list of search results and can click on each one to look at the details.
 The details show current mug shot, their location, address, the officer assigned to them, their sentences and offenses, any aliases they use, name, race, gender, date of birth, and a physical description including weight and height.
-You may also use an online portal to search for someone incarcerated in Missouri.
+You may also use Missouri prison inmate search online to search for someone incarcerated in MS.

 Creating Public Jail Records

 The state creates jail records for each inmate incarcerated in their prison system.
 Starting with the arrest record, every event that takes place in the inmate’s life is documented and placed in the file.
 These jail records are maintained in an online database so they can be shared across all law enforcement agencies within the state.
 Each facility that takes responsibility for the inmate takes over updating these files.
 The purpose of jail records is to keep all the information in one place to make it easily accessible when supervising the offender while in their care.

 The number of Missouri prisoners at the year-end of 2016 was 32,461, that saw a 0.4% increase compared to the previous year.
 Females made up 10.3% of prison population while the number of male prisoners counted 29,124 in 2016.